-Direct interactions.
-You may give us your identity, contact, financial, profile and/or marketing and communications data by filling in forms or by corresponding with us by mail, phone, email or otherwise.
+- Direct interactions.
+You may give us your Identity, Contact, Profile and Marketing and Communications Data by filling in forms or by corresponding with us by post, phone, email or otherwise.
 This includes personal data you provide when you:

 - Request marketing to be sent to you;

 - Apply for a job;

 - Enter a competition, promotion or survey; or

 - Automated technologies or interactions.
 As you interact with our website, we may collect Technical and or Usage Data about your equipment, browsing actions and patterns via “Cookies” or other technologies such as Logfiles, Pixel Tags/Web Beacons, Social Media features and Analytics (collectively referred to as “Technologies”).
 To manage Cookies, you can select “Cookie Settings” when you enter our website(s) and choose cookie options from within our cookie banners.
 If you would like to opt-out of other Technologies we employ on our websites, you may do so by blocking, deleting or disabling them as your browser or device permits.